 Shore diving from Casa del Mar is also the ideal entry point to find the iconic underwater statues of both Jacques Cousteau and Sylvia Earle, along with several artificial reef project structures, just north of the hotel pier.

-After diving, there are two rinse tanks at the dive shop, as well as an outdoor rinse-off area back at the Casa del Mar pool, allowing you to give yourself and your gear a quick fresh-water rinse and lay it out on the sunny deck for a few hours in preparation for the next day’s dives.
+After diving, there are two rinse tanks at the dive shop, as well as an outdoor rinse-off area adjacent the Casa del Mar hotel pool, allowing you to give yourself and your gear a quick fresh-water rinse and lay it out on the sunny deck for a few hours in preparation for the next day’s dives.

-Casa del Mar Dive Hotel in Cozumel reviews summary:
+Casa del Mar Dive Resort in Cozumel reviews summary:

 Average reader rating on TripAdvisor: 4.0 “Very Good”